Anjali (actress)

-Anjali (born 16 June 1986) is an Indian actress and model who appears in Tamil, Telugu, Malayalam and Kannada films.
-Following a stint in modelling, she was cast in starring roles in two Telugu productions; her debut film was the Telugu thriller film Photo (2006), before bagging a role and gaining attention in the film Kattradhu Thamizh (2007) with Jiiva.
-In 2010 and 2011, she won the Filmfare Award for Best Actress – Tamil, for her performances in Angaadi Theru and Engaeyum Eppothum respectively and the Tamil Nadu State Film Award for Angadi Theru, subsequently becoming recognised as one of the "finest young actors" in Tamil cinema, and noted for mostly playing "performance-oriented roles".
+Anjali (born 16 June 1986) is an Indian actress who primarily works in Tamil and Telugu films.
+Anjali is recognised as one of the finest actors in Tamil cinema, known for her "performance-oriented roles".
+She is a recipient of several accolades including three Filmfare Awards South and two Nandi Awards.

-In 2013, she returned to Telugu cinema and appeared in a string of successful films like Seethamma Vakitlo Sirimalle Chettu, Balupu, Masala, Geethanjali and Dictator.
-She also received two Nandi Awards for Best Actress for her performances in the films Seethamma Vakitlo Sirimalle Chettu (2013) and Geethanjali (2014).
+Following a stint in modelling, she was cast in starring roles in two Telugu productions; she debuted in the thriller Photo (2006).
+Her breakthrough film was again a thriller, Kattradhu Thamizh (2007).
+She has won the Filmfare Award for Best Actress – Tamil two times consecutively, for her performance in Angadi Theru (2010) and Engaeyum Eppothum (2011), and a Tamil Nadu State Film Award for the former.
+She had a continued success in Telugu cinema during 2013–2014 for the films Seethamma Vakitlo Sirimalle Chettu, Balupu, Masala, Geethanjali and Dictator.
+She has received Nandi Award for Best Actress for her performance in the horror-comedy Geethanjali (2014).

 Early life

-Anjali was born on 16 June 1986 in Razole, East Godavari district, Andhra Pradesh.
+Anjali was born on 16 June 1986 in Razole, East Godavari district, Andhra Pradesh, India in a Telugu family.
 She has two brothers and a sister.
 She completed her schooling in Razole and later moved to Chennai where she continued her studies, pursuing a degree in mathematics.
-After completing her education, she began acting in short films, which paved the way for her entry into the film industry.
 Anjali remarked that her parents had aspirations to become an actor and that they "realised their dreams" through her.